Abhinav-Bansal751/House-Price-Prediction/README.md

   ## Introduction

 This project aims to predict house prices in California using a dataset from Kaggle.
 The project involves Exploratory Data Analysis (EDA), feature scaling, and hyperparameter tuning to improve model performance.
-Both Linear Regression and Random Forest Regressor models are applied to evaluate their effectiveness in predicting house prices.
+Both Linear Regression and Random Forest Regressor models are applied to evaluate their effectveness in predicting house prices.

 ## Dataset